vardaandua333-star/vardaandua333-star/README.md

 </p>

-> **To use your own graph, generate it with GitHub Actions in your repository and replace the image URL with your generated SVG.**
+> **Tip:** Replace this example image with your own generated 3D contribution graph using the project's GitHub Action.

 ---

-# 💭 Developer Quote
+# 💬 Random Developer Quote

 <p align="center">